preddy727/AzureTerraformTemplates/README.md

 ## Create the key vault disk encryption with key
 ### [Back to Excercises](#exercises)

-1.Login to Terraform vm where github repository was cloned and run the following commands.
+1.Login to Terraform vm with a managed identity where github repository was cloned and run the following commands.
-Change to the Source directory for key vault which is AzureTerraformTemplates/POCtoPattern/KeyVaultDiskEncryption/
+2. Change to the Source directory for key vault which is AzureTerraformTemplates/POCtoPattern/KeyVaultDiskEncryption/
+3.
 export ARM_USE_MSI=true

 Terraform init